What is a Direct Public Offering? Going Public Attorneys

-Many private companies are unable to locate an underwriter prior to going public.
+Most private companies are unable to locate an underwriter prior to going public.
 A direct public offering (“Direct Public Offering”) provides a viable solution to this dilemma.
 A Direct Public Offering allows a company to sell its shares directly to investors without the use of an underwriter.
-With a Direct Public Offering, the company files a registration statement with the Securities and Exchange Commission (“SEC”) to register a securities offering under the Securities Act of 1933, as amended (the “Securities Act”).
+With a Direct Public Offering, the company files a registration statement with the Securities and Exchange Commission (“SEC”) under the Securities Act of 1933, as amended (the “Securities Act”).

 Using a Direct Public Offering to Go Public

 All issuers qualify to file a registration statement on Form S-1 and it is the most common registration statement form used in going public transactions.
 Filing a registration statement in connection with a going public transaction eliminates many of the risks and expenses associated with reverse mergers including among other things, undisclosed liabilities, sketchy corporate records, DTC Chills, Global Locks and SEC trading suspensions.

 SEC Review of Registration Statements in Direct Public Offerings & Going Public Transactions